mendix/docs/content/en/docs/refguide/modeling/dev-best-practices.md

 | Deeplink                                  | DL\_   |

 {{% alert color="warning" %}}
-⚠ The Deep Link module is deprecated from Studio Pro 10.6.0.
+The [Deep Link](/appstore/modules/deep-link/) module is deprecated from Studio Pro 10.6.0.
 It is replaced by [page URLs](/refguide/page-properties/#url) and [microflow URLs](/refguide/microflow/#url).
 For instructions on migrating to page and microflow URLs, see the [Migrating to Page and Microflow URLs](#migrate-page-micro) section in *Deep Link*.

 We will continue to actively support this module for Mendix 9.
 {{% /alert %}}